HELPING TEENS STAY BALANCED

 Social and performance anxiety in teens

-In partnership with Aidersonenfant.com, deep dive into a topic that concerns more and more parents: social and educational performance anxiety in teens.
+In partnership with Aidersonenfant.com, we deep dive into a topic that concerns a growing number of parents: social anxiety and educational performance anxiety in teens.

-How, as parent, can we help our child manage their anxiety, so it doesn’t take over their life?
+How, as a parent, can you help your child manage their anxiety, so it doesn’t take over their life?

-To discuss this we have with us Victoria Forand, a teenage girl living with anxiety, Dr. Luigi de Benedictis, psychiatrist at the Institut universitaire en santé mentale de Montréal and Marie-Élaine Thibeault, school psychologist.
+To discuss this issue, we’ve invited guests Victoria Forand, a teenage girl living with anxiety, Dr. Luigi de Benedictis, psychiatrist at the Institut universitaire en santé mentale de Montréal, and Marie-Élaine Thibeault, school psychologist.

-See what advice we have to offer, and learn how you can support your teen in times of psychological distress.
+Read our advice and learn how you can support your teen in times of psychological distress.

-You can also suggest that your teenager read our tips on how to better manage his or her anxiety.
+You can also point them to our tips on how to better manage their anxiety.

 Contact Tel-jeunes Parents for free 24/7 professional support